EMERGING MARKETS-Retreating dollar lifts currencies, Brazil's real cheers GDP

 Developing world currencies will struggle to hold on to recent gains towards year-end as U.S. Federal Reserve interest rate hikes and inflation concerns keep the dollar in the forefront, according to a Reuters poll.

-Among stocks, Brazil's Bovespa .BVSP rallied almost 1% to lead gains in Latin America, despite a slip on Wall Street.
+Among stocks, Brazil's Bovespa .BVSP rallied almost 1% to lead gains in Latin America, tracking the jump in stocks globally.

-In Mexico, state oil company Petroleos Mexicanos (Pemex) plans to launch a $2 billion-issue of global unsecured notes Thursday, due 2029, according to a source, which it would use the funds to pay bills to suppliers and contractors.
+In Mexico, state oil company Petroleos Mexicanos (Pemex) PEMX.ULplans to launch a $2 billion issue of global unsecured notes Thursday, due 2029, according to a source, using proceeds to pay suppliers and contractors.

 Stock indexes